AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## What operating systems do reserved instances support?

 Reserved instances support both Windows and Linux operating systems.
-For example, a reserved Linux instance can be applied to any pay-as-you-go Linux instances that match its attributes regardless of the image type \(public images, custom images, shared images, or Alibaba Cloud Marketplace images\).
+For example, a reserved Linux instance can be applied to pay-as-you-go Linux instances that match its attributes regardless of the image type \(public images, custom images, shared images, or Alibaba Cloud Marketplace images\).

 To apply a reserved instance to pay-as-you-go instances created from Bring Your Own License \(BYOL\) images, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).